Game one: 27 points. +22. 84%. 83% from three. 36 minutes. 1 turnover.

-As rumors go, the trading of Klay Thompson was one of those imaginary what-ifs that fell flat on its ridiculous face.
-I’m not talking about a couple of weeks ago and the Kyrie Irving mess.
-But three years ago.
+As rumors go, the trading of Klay Thompson was one of those imaginary what-ifs that fell flat on its ridiculous face over the 2017 summer.
+But several years ago.
 Jerry West, somewhat of a Thompson apologist, nixed a deal that would have sent Klay Thompson to Minnesota for Kevin Love.
 West was adamant.
 No way, no how.
 Thompson stays.
 That next June, the Warriors won the NBA Finals and even though Thompson didn’t perform well in the Finals, 30% on threes, he was a valuable asset to the Warriors win over the Cavaliers.
 His chemistry with Steph Curry was a significant part of the Warriors backcourt dominance.

 But GM’s keep calling.

-But here is the sales pitch for Klay around the league.
+Here is the sales pitch for Klay around the league.
 Hey Warriors.
 Want to increase depth?
 We are not asking for KD.
 Nor Steph.
 Nor do everything for you Draymond.
 Klay is who we want.
 Trading him would allow you to add a sensational guard and another offensive piece to the Warriors bench.
 The defense might drop off a little but the offense would improve.
+Or, a LeBron chase.

-Durant is an iconic talent and his integration was seamless and had no impact on Klay’s game.
-So that tactic by GM’s, Durant vs. Klay, doesn’t hold water either.
+Klay teammate Kevin Durant is an iconic talent and his integration into the Warriors culture has been seamless.
+His presence, as had been feared, had no impact on Klay’s game.
+So that particular scare tactic by GM’s, Durant vs. Klay, doesn’t hold water.
+Nice try though.

-And so that is the backdrop of the Klay Thompson trade gossip.
+And so that is the backdrop of the Klay Thompson trade gossip when it comes around which it always does.
 If you can get return for his value, a scoring guard and some bench pieces, it is something to think about.
 Why wouldn’t the Warriors listen?

 They would.
 For about five minutes and then they laugh.
 Klay Thompson will not be traded.
 Reason number one: you don’t break up a championship team because you are playing mad scientist.
 You add pieces.
 You don’t take them away.
 Second: there is no trade out there that would make sense.
 It would be a 2 for 1 trade and there isn’t a shooting guard and a center good enough to risk breaking up what the Warriors have built their team around.
 Trading Klay would make the rest of the NBA better.
 The Warriors would be worse.
 The Warriors backbone, what their team has been about ever since the Warriors drafted Klay from Washington State in 2011, would be over.